SpandanaPandi/my2-pandi/README.md

 |     Cricket       |    Fitness    |         10           |
 |     Tennis        |Burn Calories  |         5            |
 |     Hockey        |Builds teamwork|         6            |

+***

+## Pithy Quotes section
+> Only two things are infinite, the universe and human stupidity, and I'm not sure about the former.
+ *Albert Einstein*

+>The most successful men in the end are those whose success is the result of steady accretion.
+  *Alexander Graham bell*

 [MyStats file](MyStats.md)